nofitnessforpurpose/TopSlotDataPack/README.md

 ## Construction
 Construction requires a minimum of:
 - 2 layer PCB
 - 2 off, 2 x 8 way Right angle header (~8 mm engagement length, gold plated)
 <BR>
 Carefully verify connector heights where using typical header connectors not having 'classic' Organiser connector full body mouldings.
 See <a href="https://github.com/nofitnessforpurpose/TopSlotCase-2/?tab=readme-ov-file#connector-alignment">here</a> for construction techniques.

 <BR>
 <BR>

 ## Limitations
-The Operating system on the test CM and LZ variants did not index through drive D: e.g. FIND, SAVE etc. However, COPY D: To A: (or other location) does function.
+The Operating System menu features of the test CM and LZ variants did not index through drive D: e.g. FIND, SAVE etc. However, COPY D: To A: (or other location) does function.

-Running programs diretly on the top slot is readily achieved as described below:
+Running programs directly on the top slot is readily achieved as described below:
 Create a stub program on A:, B: or C:
 In the example case with the Info and Y2K fix pack, the stub program INF: on A: would be: